ShivamJoker/Delete-CloudFlare-Stream-Videos/README.md

    - Your Account ID is visible in the URL when you're logged in, or in the overview page of your account
    - For more details, see [Cloudflare's documentation on finding your Account ID](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/)

-## Building for Different Platforms

-Use the provided Makefile to build for different platforms:

-- Build for all platforms: `make build-all`
-- Build for Linux: `make build-linux`
-- Build for Windows: `make build-windows`
-- Build for macOS: `make build-darwin`

-Binaries will be placed in the `dist/` directory.

 ## Warning

 This program will delete ALL videos in your Cloudflare Stream account.
 Use with caution and ensure you have backups if needed.

 ## Links